Affiliate links on Android Authority may earn us a commission. Learn more.

 What is an AirTag?

 The AirTag relies on Apple’s Find My network to work.
 Every time the AirTag comes within Bluetooth distance of any iOS device (around 10 feet), it pings the location of that AirTag to Find My, thereby updating its location on the map.
 If you have lost the item attached to your AirTag, you merely have to look at the Find My map to see its current location.
 You can also have the AirTag play a pinging sound so you can close in on its location.
+And if you own a recent iPhone, you can even get directional guidance to the tag’s precise location (pictured below).

 You will get faster, more accurate location results if you live in a busy, more populated area.
 A bigger area means more people, which means more iOS devices pinging that location back to Find My all the time.

-What technology does an AirTag use?
+How does an AirTag work?

 Apple AirTags use both Bluetooth and Ultra-Wideband (UWB) technologies to signal their whereabouts.

 In a nutshell, UWB is a short-range wireless communication protocol that co-exists alongside existing standards like Wi-Fi, Bluetooth, and NFC.
 Unlike those protocols, however, UWB enables exact location tracking down to a few inches.
-This allows your phone to literally guide you to the tag’s exact location once you’re within UWB range, as pictured above.
+This allows your phone to precisely guide you to the tag’s exact location once you’re within UWB range, as pictured above.

 While Apple’s AirTags work with just about any modern iPhone, most other third-party trackers on the market will only work if you have the corresponding app installed on your device.
+Things will eventually change as more devices adopt Google’s Find My Device network but some trackers like Samsung’s Galaxy SmartTag2 require a dedicated app.

 Upon unboxing a new smart tag, you’ll first be prompted to pair it to your account.
 This is usually as simple as holding the tag close to your smartphone and following the on-screen prompts.
 Once you’ve linked a smart tag to your account, you should be able to track its location from the accompanying app.
 With UWB, as explained above, your phone should also be able to offer positional guidance to the tag.